BCC Ex-students Association

 He is well known so BCC senior economics students as, for the past few years Iain, has been returning to the College to present a talk to our students about money markets and the application of economic theory in the real world.

-His continued willingness to visit us during his personal holidays back to Bunbury from London, whilst catching up with his father who also joins us tonight, and share his expertise, is much appreciated and all that this school represents.
+His continued willingness to visit us during his personal holidays back to Bunbury from London, whilst catching up with his father, and share his expertise, is much appreciated and all that this school represents.